CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

+This Hypercheck Tool is ONLY for ESXI-Hyperflex Clusters.

 Introduction

 • The Hypercheck tool is a utility to perform pro-active self checks on Hyperflex clusters to ensure its stability and resiliency.